 If the air conditioner is installed in a small space, take measures to prevent the refrigerant concentration from exceeding safety limits in the event of a refrigerant leak.

 Consult the latest edition of ASHRAE (American Society of Heating, Refrigerating, and Air Conditioning Engineers) Standard 15.
-If the refrigerant leaks and safety limits are exceeded, it could result in per-
+If the refrigerant leaks and safety limits are exceeded, it could result in personal injuries or death from oxygen depletion.
+Install the unit in a safe location where nobody can step on or fall onto it.